My Spouse is Still Drinking. Can I Maintain Recovery?

 Focus on the positives in your life when trying to encourage them to quit.
 You can also be transparent about how much stronger you would feel if the two of you were in it together.
 Remember to be careful about how and when you say these things.
 You don’t want to come across like you are shaming or blaming them, but you can help them see hope for sobriety.

 At American Addiction Centers, we are here to support you and your spouse on your journey to a sober life.
 We offer a safe detox program and a solid outpatient treatment program for those struggling with alcohol use.
-Get in touch with us for more information today.
+Get in touch with us for more information about alcohol treatment programs today.